 Before I left Eufaula, I toured Shorter Mansion.
 Which is Eufaulas most prominent architectural treasure.
 Shorter Mansion was built in 1884 and remodeled in 1906.
 It’s apart of the Seth Lore and Irwinton Historic District.
 Which has over 700 structures listed on the National Register of Historic Places.
 It was furnished with antiques, artifacts, and heirlooms.
 It was also featured in the movie Sweet Home Alabama with Reese Witherspoon.

 I got a taste of that southern hospitality that I’ve heard so much about and it did not disappoint.
-I enjoyed my time in Eufaula, I hope to go back and visit again one day.
+I thoroughly enjoyed my time in Eufaula Alabama and I hope to go back and visit again one day.